Accelerator and Brake: Dynamic Persuasion with Dead Ends

 Proposition \ref{proposition.gradual} reveals that when the agent is sufficiently impatient, the optimal policy involves an interval of gradual disclosure $[\underline{t}_g,\bar{t}_g]$, provided the support of stopping times is connected and the agent's continuation constraint is binding.
 This structural transition follows from the risk-attitude comparison in Lemma \ref{lemma.simplified}: as the agent becomes more impatient, the ranking of time-risk sensitivity relative to the principal reverses, making gradual information provision optimal.
 Although the agent remains locally risk-seeking over the stopping time, his relative impatience introduces additional curvature into his value function, resulting in a larger Arrow-Pratt coefficient of risk aversion.
 When the agent's Arrow-Pratt coefficient exceeds the principal's, the principal can exploit the agent's higher time-risk sensitivity through a gradual disclosure phase to exchange (i.e., taking risk from the agent) for a later average stopping time.

-The optimal policy, therefore, must integrate this episode of gradual disclosure into the overall disclosure schedule.
-Since the path of $F_L^*(t)$ is exogenously determined by the binding constraints and may not satisfy the boundary conditions at $\tau(\mu_0)$ and $t^*$ on its own, there must be discrete disclosures before and after the gradual interval to satisfy the boundary conditions.
-As illustrated in Figure \ref{fig-convex}, the resulting ``generalized accelerator'' is characterized by a tuple $\langle s_1, \underline{s}, \overline{s}, s_2 \rangle$ as illustrated in Figure \ref{fig-convex}: the optimal policy starts with a one-shot disclosure at $s_1$ to jump-start the incentives; this is followed by the gradual phase over $[\underline{s}, \overline{s}] \subseteq [\underline{t}_g, \bar{t}_g]$ where the principal discloses information according to $F_L^*(t)$; and if the probability mass accumulated by $\overline{s}$ is insufficient to reach the target continuation probability $\pi_L$, a final discrete disclosure occurs at $s_2$.
-The four-tuple $\langle s_1,\underline{s},\bar{s},s_2\rangle$ together plays the role of the accelerator in the optimal policy in Theorem \ref{thetheorem}.
+Because the path of $F_L^*(t)$ is pinned down by the binding constraints, this gradual disclosure phase may not generically satisfy the boundary conditions at $\tau(\mu_0)$ and $t^*$ when embedded in the optimal policy.
+In other words, there exist discrete mass points (i.e., a period of one-shot disclosure) at the boundaries of the gradual disclosure phase, which are characterized by a quadruple $\langle s_1, \underline{s}, \overline{s}, s_2 \rangle$ as illustrated in Figure \ref{fig-convex}: the optimal policy starts with a one-shot disclosure at $s_1$ to satisfy the agent's initial incentives; it is followed by the gradual phase over $[\underline{s}, \overline{s}] \subseteq [\underline{t}_g, \bar{t}_g]$ where the principal discloses information according to $F_L^*(t)$; when the probability mass accumulated by $\overline{s}$ is insufficient to reach the required continuation probability $\pi_L$, a final discrete disclosure occurs at $s_2$.
+The quadruple $\langle s_1,\underline{s},\bar{s},s_2\rangle$ serves a role parallel to that of the accelerator in the optimal policy in Theorem \ref{thetheorem}.